awsdocs/amazon-mq-developer-guide/doc_source/broker.md

 # Broker<a name="broker"></a>

 A *broker* is a message broker environment running on Amazon MQ\.
 It is the basic building block of Amazon MQ\.
 The combined description of the broker instance *class* \(`m5`, `t3`\) and *size* \(`large`, `micro`\) is a *broker instance type* \(for example, `mq.m5.large`\)\.
 For more information, see [Instance types](broker-instance-types.md)\.
 + A *single\-instance broker* is comprised of one broker in one Availability Zone\.
-The broker communicates with your application and with an Amazon EBS or Amazon EFS storage storage volume\.
+The broker communicates with your application and with an Amazon EBS or Amazon EFS storage volume\.
 + An *active/standby broker* is comprised of two brokers in two different Availability Zones, configured in a *redundant pair*\.
 These brokers communicate synchronously with your application, and with Amazon EFS\.

 For more information, see [Broker architecture](amazon-mq-broker-architecture.md)\.